 SLG-308 Sign Language Lab: Intermediate Level (Voice-Off) NEW

 Explore the fundamental principles of American Sign Language.
 Practice the American Manual Alphabet (fingerspelling) and introductory conversational vocabulary.
 Discuss cultural aspects of the deaf community.

 NOTE: Introductory course designed for students with no previous knowledge of American Sign Language who wish to communicate with deaf individuals.

-AACC's Beginning Sign Language consists of four core courses and one of two electives.
-The program is designed to prepare students to communicate with hearing impaired individuals.
+AACC's Beginning Sign Language certificate consists of four core courses and one elective.
+The program is designed to prepare students to communicate with hearing-impaired individuals.
 Students learn to use receptive and expressive forms of communication, finger spelling, numbers and conversational skills.

 Total hours: 76